Currys PC World Black Friday 2020: Black Tag deals, early offers and predictions

 Your guide to the best Currys Black Friday deals and discounts from cheaper TVs, laptops and games consoles.

-There’s no doubt then that discounts will be monumental during their own Black Tag event – which takes place in the lead up to Black Friday itself – and that more TVs, tablets, and consoles will sell like hotcakes.
+There’s no doubt then that discounts will be monumental during their own Black Tag event, which takes place in the lead up to Black Friday itself.
+We’re predicting that TVs, tablets, consoles and plenty more must-have tech products will sell like hotcakes during the much-anticipated sales event.

-For now, Currys has launched a massive autumn clearance sale so there are already offers to be had.
-More on that below.
+If you can’t wait to get your hands on a bargain, look no further because Currys has launched a massive autumn clearance sale, so there are already plenty of exciting offers to be had already.

-We’ll have all the very best deals continuously updated below – it’s never too early to prepare for the biggest shopping day of the year!

-There are plenty of offers, with Samsung, Microsoft and Samsung all in there.
+Below, we’ve compiled the very best deals you can get your hands on right now and are continuously updating the list to make sure we have all the the top picks right up to and on Black Friday 2020.

-You get up to 60 per cent off depending on the products in stores and online up to 9th November.
+You get up to 60 per cent off depending on the products in stores and online right now, until 9th November.
+The offers will only be available while they’re still in stock, though, so make sure you snap up what you’ve got your eye on before it’s too late!

 Our best picks: